NILOTIC WANDERINGS

 (Photo by Mireille Legros)

-I managed to make him see reason (a little), and the small hypostyle hall thus turned out to really revolve much more around Nefertari, who is likened to Hathor by numerous representations of the goddess, and in particular by the fact that the columns are systematically "hathoric columns", whose capital is decorated with the face of Hathor, recognizable by her cow ears.
+I managed to make him see reason (a little), and the small hypostyle hall thus turned out to really revolve much more around Nefertari, who is likened to Hathor by numerous representations of the goddess, and in particular by the fact that the columns are systematically "Hathoric columns", whose capital is decorated with the face of Hathor, recognizable by her cow ears.

 We don't seem to have any photos of the Sanctuary of Nefertari.
 Mine are blurrier than if my camera had gotten drunk with Ramesses, and my traveling companions don't seem to have taken any.
 On the other hand, here are some pretty photos of Lake Nasser and its surroundings (since we were, precisely, on its surroundings):